mateuscqueiros/dotfiles/README.md

 source ~/.zshrc
 ```

-If you have not done it yet, set up SSH keys so Zsh can start the ssh-agent for you.
+If you have not done it yet, set up SSH keys so Zsh can start the ssh-agent when you logiN.

 If the content of `~/.config/zsh/.zshrc` was overwritten by Oh My Zsh at some point then copy and paste it from this repository.